Zack Hill by John Deering and John Newcombe for March 27, 2014

 2. Modx logo

-sottwell about 10 years ago
+sottwell over 10 years ago

 Yep.
 20-party line, we heard 10 parties.
 The operator manually rang the number.
 Ours was four short rings.
 Neighbors were always listening in.
 Once somebody left their phone off the hook for two days.